 2. Set Product Type to Variable Subscription

 The product that needs to be sold with an instalment plan should be set as Variable Subscription.

 The WooCommerce Subscriptions Plugin should be customized to allow the users to select the payment option the user wishes to set for a particular product.
 Here the user will select the Installment mode as the preferred mode of payment to apply the instalment plan functionality.

 In the attributes tab on the product page of the dashboard the user will have to define an attribute with various values.
 The attributes and its values are primarily the various installment plans the user can avail.
 The image below is an example of the attribute with values.

 5. Link Values

-All the values defined in the attribute tab should now be linked to the variations that are added for each product.
+All the values defined in the attribute tab should now be linked to the variations that are added to each product.
 Now once all values are linked to variations the customer can add and subtract variations as per requirement.
-Take a sneak peak of how it will look below.
+Take a sneak peek of how it will look below.

 6. Settings for each Variation

 The final step of the process would be to set values like subscription price, number of months etc and the variation should be enabled for use.